tudocomp/tudocomp/docs/Documentation.md

 If we now run `make check`
-(or directly `make tudocomp_driver_algorithm_matrix_tests`), the new compressors should be picked up by the "tudocomp_driver_algorithm_matrix_tests" target, which will run the previously mentioned tests on them:
+(or directly `make tudocomp_driver_algorithm_matrix_tests`), the new compressors should be picked by the "tudocomp_driver_algorithm_matrix_tests" target, which will run the previously mentioned tests on them:

 ~~~